zowe/docs-site/docs/user-guide/cli-using-integrating-apiml.md

 # Integrating with API Mediation Layer

-Zowe API Mediation Layer provides a single point of access to a defined set of mainframe services.
+Zowe API Mediation Layer (ML) provides a single point of access to a defined set of mainframe services.
 The layer provides API management features such as high-availability, consistent security, and a single sign-on (SSO) and multi-factor authentication (MFA) experience.

 You can access services through API ML without reauthenticating every time you issue a command.
 Tokens allow for a secure interaction between the client and server.
 When you issue commands to API ML, the layer routes requests to an appropriate API instance based on system load and available API instances.

 ## How token management works

-When you log in with the CLI, an API ML token is supplied and stored on your computer in place of username and password.
+When you log in with the CLI, an API ML token is supplied and stored on your computer in place of the username and password.
 The token allows for a secure handshake with API ML when you issue each command, such that you do not need to reauthenticate until the token expires.

 **Note:** Zowe CLI also supports standard token implementations such as Java Web Tokens (JWT) and Lightweight Third-Party Authentication (LTPA).

 ## Logging in

-Request a token and log in to API ML.
+To request a token and log in to API ML:

-Follow these steps:

-1. Issue the following command:
+1. Issue the following command to log in to API ML:

     ```
     zowe auth login apiml
     ```

-2. Answer the CLI prompts for your:
+2. When prompted, enter the following information:
     - Username
     - Password (can be a PIN concatenated with a second factor for MFA)
     - Host